AI for Therapists

 4. Client Check-Ins Between Sessions

-For clients who benefit from between-session contact, OpenClaw sends brief, warm check-in messages on your behalf — "How did the breathing exercise go this week?" or a gentle reminder about homework.
-You set the cadence and approve the templates; the AI personalizes and sends them.
+For clients who benefit from between-session contact, Claude Code drafts brief, warm check-in messages on your behalf — "How did the breathing exercise go this week?" or a gentle reminder about homework.
+You set the cadence and approve the templates; the AI personalizes them and, once you approve, sends them.
 This keeps clients engaged without adding to your workload.

 5. Referral Management

-When you need to refer a client to a psychiatrist, specialist, or group program, OpenClaw drafts the referral letter with relevant clinical history, sends it to the provider, and follows up if no response is received.
+When you need to refer a client to a psychiatrist, specialist, or group program, Claude Code drafts the referral letter with relevant clinical history, queues it to send once you approve, and follows up if no response is received.
 It also handles incoming referrals — acknowledging receipt, scheduling intake appointments, and sending welcome packets.

 Prompt 1: Session Note Formatter